 When it comes to LTE, how fast your smartphone can download and upload data often depends on where you are.
 But if your phone is tied to Verizon's LTE network, there's a pretty good chance your data speeds are going to beat everyone else's.

-After testing wireless network speeds at multiple locations in eight U.S. cities in the past year, we found that Verizon consistently delivered the fastest LTE.
+After testing wireless network speeds at multiple locations in eight U.S. cities, we found that Verizon consistently delivered the fastest LTE.
 The carrier swept all three categories we measured — average download speed, average upload speed and the time it takes to download an app from Google Play.
 This is the third consecutive time Verizon has topped our network speed rankings.
 (Those rankings reflect our tests from 2018, but stay tuned — we'll be updating in the coming months with new LTE numbers as well as 5G testing.)

 Which carrier is the runner-up depends on what metric you value.
 AT&T had the second-fastest average download speed in our testing, a little less than 4 Mbps faster than T-Mobile.
 But T-Mobile posted the second-fastest average upload time after Verizon, finishing ahead of AT&T. Ultimately, the runner-up nod goes to AT&T, which finished second in our app download test with an average time of 35 seconds; T-Mobile finished third with a 50-second average.

 While Sprint may have placed last among the Big Four carriers, it posted the biggest improvement, doubling its average download speed from the last time we tested.
 It also performed dramatically better in our app download test, narrowing down the gap with T-Mobile to 7 seconds.
 It's clear that Sprint's efforts to improve its 4G capabilities ahead of its planned merger with T-Mobile are paying off.

 |Row 0 - Cell 0||Average Download Speed||Average Upload Speed||Average App Download Time (Min: Sec)|